-Discussion
+DISCUSSION

 In this cohort of privately insured adolescents and adults living with HIV, mental health diagnoses, younger age, and sex were associated with unfavourable adherence patterns and VNS.
 In patients with depression and anxiety, the increase in the risk of adverse HIV treatment outcomes was modest.
-In contrast, patients with serious mental disorders, substance use disorders, and organic mental disorders were at substantially higher risk of VNS and non-adherence compared to those without a mental health diagnosis.
+In contrast, patients with serious mental disorders, substance use disorders, and organic mental disorders were at substantially higher risk of VNS and non-adherence than those without a mental health diagnosis.
 Adolescents and young adults with and without mental health diagnoses had low viral suppression rates, whereas older adults generally had high suppression rates, even those with mental health diagnoses.

 Our results highlight the large burden of mental illness among adolescents and adults living with HIV in South Africa and underline the need to integrate mental health care into HIV treatment programs.
-Over a median follow-up duration of 3.5 years, 38% of the patients enrolled in this study had been diagnosed with a mental disorder; 20% had been diagnosed with depression and 26% with anxiety.
-The similarity between these figures and the estimated prevalence of depression (15%) and anxiety (23%) among people living with HIV in low- and middle-income settings suggests high rates of ascertainment of these disorders in this private sector program [5,6].
+Over a median follow-up of 3.5 years, 38% of the patients enrolled in this study had been diagnosed with a mental disorder; 20% had been diagnosed with depression and 26% with anxiety.
+Systematic reviews of the burden of depression and anxiety among adults living with HIV in low- and middle-income settings produced similar results for the prevalence of depression (15%) and anxiety (23%) [5,6], indicating high rates of ascertainment of these disorders in the AfA private-sector program.
 By contrast, the low proportion of patients diagnosed with substance use disorders likely reflects under-ascertainment of prevalent alcohol and substance use disorders [7,34].
 Importantly, conclusions regarding access to mental health care cannot be generalised to patients accessing public sector HIV care programs.
-In a previous study, we showed that in South Africa’s public sector, rates of ascertainment and treatment of mental disorders are much lower than in the private sector.
+A previous study showed that in South Africa’s public sector, rates of ascertainment and treatment of mental disorders are much lower than in the private sector.
 We estimated that in public primary care settings, 97% of HIV patients with mental disorders received no mental health care [35].
 Therefore, interventions to expand access to mental health care in South Africa’s public primary care HIV programs are needed to address the high burden of mental illness among people living with HIV.
-Routine screening for mental health and substance use disorders [36,37] and task sharing of mental health counselling from specialised to non-specialised health workers or trained laypersons are promising approaches for integrating mental health services in primary care HIV care programs in low- and middle-income countries [38–42].
+Routine screening for mental health and substance use disorders [36,37] and task shifting of mental health counselling from specialised to non-specialised health workers or trained laypersons are promising approaches for integrating mental health services in primary care HIV care programs in low- and middle-income countries [38–42].

 Our study confirms and extends previous findings on associations between mental health conditions and HIV treatment outcomes.
 In line with previous systematic reviews of studies on adults, we found depression and anxiety disorders associated with non-adherence.
 In a meta-analysis of 11 studies from Sub-Saharan Africa, people living with HIV with depressive symptoms or depression had 55% lower odds of achieving optimal ART adherence than those without depression or depressive symptoms [7].
 These results were confirmed in a meta-analysis of 111 studies conducted in low-, middle- and high-income countries [11].
 In another meta-analysis, anxiety symptoms were associated with 59% higher odds of suboptimal ART adherence [10].
-Our study extends previous work by demonstrating that less prevalent but more serious mental disorders such as bipolar disorder, or schizophrenia are more strongly associated with non-adherence than common mental disorders.
+Our study extends previous work by demonstrating that less prevalent but more severe mental disorders such as bipolar disorder or schizophrenia are more strongly associated with non-adherence than common mental disorders.
 The involvement of significant others as treatment partners or directly observed therapy are recommended strategies to improve adherence in persons with serious mental illness [43].